buildbreakfix/slipkey/README.md

 ## How it works?

-### Step 1: Client solution
+### Step 1: Client slip generation
 First, the client generates a public and private key pair.
-The private key is stored securely.
+The private key is stored securely on device.

 Next, the client selects a "block" to solve.
 Blocks are time windows (between the current time and some time in the future) of variable size, which must be greater than the last solved block.
 The block size is selectable by the client, who makes the following tradeoff: